Oregon Tech, "Oregon's Polytechnic University"

-Oregon Institute of Technology (Oregon Tech) is a public university based in Klamath Falls and the Portland metropolitan area with a presence throughout the Pacific Northwest.
-We’re also Oregon’s only polytechnic university, meaning we emphasize technical subjects and applied sciences.
+Oregon Institute of Technology (Oregon Tech) is a public university based in Klamath Falls and the Portland metropolitan area, with a presence throughout the Pacific Northwest.
+We’re also Oregon’s only polytechnic university, meaning we emphasize technical subjects and applied sciences, and encourage students to pursue their passions and professional opportunities through internships, externships, and field experiences.
 But our distinction doesn’t stop there.
-Through our nearly 50 bachelor’s and advanced degree programs, the university offers a rigorous, experiential education that allows students to pursue their passions and professional opportunities in internships, externships and field experiences.
+Through our nearly 50 bachelor’s and master's degree programs, and a Doctor of Physical Therapy, Oregon Tech offers a rigorous, experiential education.

-Founded in 1947, originally as a vocational rehabilitation school for World War II veterans, the university has grown immensely in size, scope, and service.
-Today, we’re accredited by the Northwest Commission on Colleges and Universities and our student population totals 4,910, making our student-to-faculty ratio 16:1.
+Founded in 1947 as an institution to train and re-educate World War II veterans, Oregon Tech has grown immensely in size, scope, and service.
+Today, we’re accredited by the Northwest Commission on Colleges and Universities and our student population is near 5,000, with an average student-to-faculty ratio of 16:1.

 Some of our students know what they want to pursue before they even step foot on campus.
 Others might have an inkling and find their path as they explore the options available at Oregon Tech.
-Either way, their time at the university gives them the know-how to produce work that matters to them—and to the world.
+Either way, their time at Oregon Tech gives them the know-how to produce work that matters to them—and to the world.
 Put another way, we provide hands-on education for real-world achievement.
-That’s our distinct commitment.

 Explore Your Options

 Whether you want to study engineering, health professions, communications, business or applied sciences, our degree programs provide the cross-disciplinary skills to prepare you for the workforce and/or graduate studies.